The Two-Way Mirror #11: Avada Kedavra

 It seems highly ironic that Lupin and Sirius should take the time to forgive each other right before deciding not to forgive Peter – as if they are dangling a precious treat before Peter’s eyes, one that they will not share with him.

-But the troubling fact is that they were going to kill someone, use the unforgivable Avada Kedavra curse, supposedly the worst that the Dark Arts have to offer.
+But the troubling fact is that they were going to kill someone using the unforgivable Killing Curse, supposedly the worst that the Dark Arts have to offer.
 First of all, how could that be magically possible?
 The Marauders’ clique seemed to be defined by a hatred of the dark arts that its chief member, James, brought to it.
-That would mean Lupin and Sirius never practiced Avada Kedavra, and apparently this isn’t a very easy curse:
+That would mean Lupin and Sirius never performed the Killing Curse, and apparently, this isn’t a very easy curse:

-Lupin and Sirius are powerful wizards, no doubt, but Sirius has been greatly weakened by Azkaban, and Lupin is looking rather shabby these days and even peaky since it is full moon.
+Lupin and Sirius are powerful wizards, no doubt, but Sirius has been greatly weakened by Azkaban, and Lupin is looking rather shabby these days and even peaky since it is the full moon.
 And we have seen how much practice difficult spells need to be perfected.
-Harry is a very powerful wizard, and he manages to repel a hundred dementors in the end with his Patronus, but when he first tries the spell he doesn’t produce so much as a puff of smoke.
+Harry is a very powerful wizard, and he manages to repel a hundred Dementors in the end with his Patronus, but when he first tries the spell, he doesn’t produce so much as a puff of smoke.

 Or did Lupin and Sirius practice this form of magic behind James’s back just in case they ever wanted to do a Death Eater in?
-Is there something we don’t know about Lupin’s and Sirius’s attitude towards dark magic?
-Was James entirely different from the other three, rather than Peter being entirely different from Sirius, James and Lupin?
+Is there something we don’t know about Lupin’s and Sirius’s attitudes toward Dark Magic?
+Was James entirely different from the other three, rather than Peter being entirely different from Sirius, James, and Lupin?
 Perhaps only James truly abhorred the dark arts and would never touch them no matter what?

 Harry, James’s own son, has now used the Cruciatus curse… What would James have done?
 Come to think of it, given it was his first time performing the spell, Harry didn’t do so badly.
-Perhaps Lupin and Sirius, with their age and experience (they are only in their early thirties though) could manage an Avada Kedavra okay even the first time.
+Perhaps Lupin and Sirius, with their age and experience (they are only in their early thirties though), could manage a Killing Curse okay even the first time.
 What would James say?
 (Not that James was a saint).
 Harry brings that up when he decides to forgive Peter.
 James would not have wanted his friends to become killers.

-Whether or not Sirius has had experience performing the unforgivable curses, he does criticize those who used them against Voldemort’s supporters, so that it seems he would never use them against a person out of sheer principle:
+Whether or not Sirius has had experience performing the Unforgivable Curses, he does criticize those who used them against Voldemort’s supporters, so it seems he would never use them against a person out of sheer principle:

 There are consistencies in the inconsistencies of Sirius’s moral character.
 We have caught Sirius in another situation showing a blind spot where his own morality is concerned while having a very sharp eye for others’ failings.
 J. K. Rowling has brought up this example as well, referring to Sirius’s comment on Mr. Crouch’s treatment of his house elf:

-“‘She’s got the measure of Crouch better than you have, Ron.
+‘She’s got the measure of Crouch better than you have, Ron.
 If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals.'”
+(GoF 525)

 Nevertheless, we know how Sirius treated Kreacher (deserving of it though the nasty elf was).
 Dumbledore reminds Harry after Sirius’s death: